-In HEVC, inter prediction for small block are restricted to reduce memory access of motion compensation, i.e. the bi-directional prediction for 4×8 and 8×4 block is not allowed, and also 4×4 inter prediction is disabled.
-In QTBT, such restriction is removed.
+In HEVC, inter prediction for small blocks is restricted to reduce the memory access of motion compensation, such that bi-prediction is not supported for 4×8 and 8×4 blocks, and inter prediction is not supported for 4×4 blocks.
+In the QTBT of the JEM, these restrictions are removed.

 Encoder implementation

-The encoder rate-distortion optimization (RDO) process of the QTBT structure used to determine the best block partitioning shape is illustrated by the pseudo code shown in Figure 2.
+The encoder rate-distortion optimization (RDO) process for the QTBT structure that is used to determine the block partitioning shape is illustrated by the pseudo code shown in Figure 2.

 Figure 2: Pseudo code of the QTBT RDO process

-As shown in Figure 2, the function QTBT_RDO() is used for encoder to determine the best partition for an input block which is specified by the four input parameters x, y, width, and height indicating, respectively the x-coordinate and y-coordinate of the top-left position, width, and height of the block.
-Firstly, the input block is treated as a leaf node (i.e., CU or CB) of the coding tree to try all kinds of modes without any further partitioning for prediction and transform, and then the RD cost of the best mode is stored as CostNoPart.
-Secondly, if the condition of the horizontal binary tree split is met, the input block is split into two sub-blocks horizontally.
+As shown in Figure 2, the function QTBT_RDO() is used by the encoder to determine the partition for an input block which is specified by the four input parameters x, y, width, and height, indicating the x-coordinate and y-coordinate of the top-left position and the width, and height of the block, respectively.
+Firstly, the input block is treated as a leaf node (i.e., CU or CB) of the coding tree to try all kinds of modes without any further partitioning for prediction and transform, and then the RD cost of the selected mode is stored as CostNoPart.
+Then, if the condition of the horizontal binary tree split criterion is met, the input block is split into two sub-blocks horizontally.
 Each of them has the same width but half the height of the input block.
-The top one has its top-left position equal to the current input block and the bottom one has its y-coordinate increased by half height.
-Each sub-block calls the function QTBT_RDO() recursively to determine their own best partitions.
+The top one has its top-left position the same as the current input block and the bottom one has its y-coordinate increased by half the height.
+The function QTBT_RDO() is called recursively for each sub-block to determine the partitioning.
 The cost of this horizontal binary tree split of current input block is stored as CostHorBT.
-Similarly, the cost of the vertical binary tree split and quadtree split of current input block can be derived as CostVerBT and CostQT, respectively.
-After comparing the CostNoPart, CostHorBT, CostVerBT, and CostQT, the best block partition shape which has the minimum RD cost can be derived.
+Similarly, the cost of the vertical binary tree split and quadtree split of current input block are derived as CostVerBT and CostQT, respectively.
+After comparing the CostNoPart, CostHorBT, CostVerBT, and CostQT, the block partition shape that has the minimum RD cost is selected.

-For I slice, the QTBT_RDO() for a luma CTB is processed before the QTBT_RDO() for the two corresponding chroma CTBs since the chroma CBs may reuse the collocated luma intra prediction mode as the same concept in HEVC.
+For I slices, the QTBT_RDO() for a luma CTB is processed before the QTBT_RDO() for the two corresponding chroma CTBs since the chroma CBs may reuse the collocated luma intra prediction mode as in HEVC.

-The recursive calling of the function QTBT_RDO() within the quadtree and the binary tree together is very time-consuming.
-Several fast encoding schemes have been implemented to speed up the RDO process in the released software.
+The recursive calling of the function QTBT_RDO() within the quadtree and binary tree segmentation optimization process is time-consuming, so several fast encoding schemes have been implemented to speed up the RDO process in the JEM software, as described below.